 Proposal #1d:

-For a UE and for a serving cell, scheduling multiple PDSCHs by single DL DCI and scheduling multiple PUSCHs by single UL DCI are supported.
+For a UE and for a serving cell, scheduling multiple PDSCHs by single DL DCI and scheduling multiple PUSCHs by single UL DCI are supported [for 480 kHz and 960 kHz SCSs].

 Each PDSCH or PUSCH has individual/separate TB and each PDSCH/PUSCH is confined with a slot.

+FFS: The number of slots that can be scheduled with a single DCI

 The followings will not be considered in this WI.